Question:

 D) They can guarantee your investments will not lose money

-D) No one can honestly guarantee that investments will never lose money.
+D) No one can honestly guarantee your investments will never lose money.